Kanchipuram: Kanchipuram Saree

 Kanchipuram is a traditional centre of silk weaving and handloom industries for producing Kanchipuram Sarees.
 The industry is worth ₹ 100 cr (US$18.18 million), but the weaving community suffers from poor marketing techniques and duplicate market players.
 In 2005, "Kanchipuram Silk Sarees" received the Geographical Indication tag, the first product in India to carry this label.
 The silk trade in Kanchipuram began when King Raja Raja Chola I (985–1014) invited weavers from Saurashtra, Gujarat to migrate to Kanchi.
 The craft increased with the mass migration of weavers from Andhra Pradesh in the 15th century during the Vijayanagara rule.
 The city was razed during the French siege of 1757, but weaving re-emerged in the late 18th century.

 All major nationalised banks such as Vijaya Bank, State Bank of India, Indian Bank, Canara Bank, Punjab National Bank, Dena Bank and private banks like ICICI Bank have branches in Kanchipuram.
 All these banks have their Automated teller machines located in various parts of the city.

 Human rights

 Kanchipuram has more than the national average rate of child labour and bonded labour.
 The local administration is accused of aiding child labour by opening night schools in Kanchipuram from 1999.
-There is an estimated 40,000 to 50,000 child workers in Kanchipuram compared to 85,000 in the same industry in Varanasi.
-Children are commonly traded for sums of between ₹ 10,000 and 15,000 (200 – $300) and there are cases where whole families are held in bondage.
-Child labour is prohibited in India by the Children (Pledging of Labour) Act and Child Labour (Prohibition and Regulation) Act, but these laws are not strictly enforced.
+There were an estimated 40,000 to 50,000 child workers in Kanchipuram in 1995 compared to 85,000 in the same industry in Varanasi.
+Children were commonly traded for sums of between ₹ 10,000 and 15,000 (200 – $300) and there had been cases where whole families are held in bondage.
+Child labour is prohibited in India by the Children (Pledging of Labour) Act and Child Labour (Prohibition and Regulation) Act, but these laws were not strictly enforced.